mionova/100DaysOfCode-Challenge/README.md

 ### Day 4 of 100

-**Date**: May 27th, 2021
+**Date**: May 27, 2021

 **Today's JavaScript Progress**: Focused on JavaScript functions and solved the following challenges:

 1. Write a few simple functions that calculate area and volume.
 2. Display HTML dynamically using a loop.
-3. Generate 10 circles on the screen with randomly generated backgrounds.
+3. Generate ten circles on the screen with randomly generated backgrounds.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-004)
 &nbsp;

 ### Day 5 of 100

-**Today's JavaScript Progress**: May 28th, 2021
+**Today's JavaScript Progress**: May 28, 2021

 **Today's Progress**: Continued reviewing JavaScript basics and completed the following exercises: